 Federal legislation also authorizes the Secretary of Transportation to make grants or loans to assist states and local public bodies and agencies in financing transportation projects, which enhance the effectiveness of public transportation.
-Planning funds are apportioned to states in accordance with a fair and equitable formula.
+Planning funds are apportioned to states in accordance with established formula.
 The formula is approved by the Secretary and considers, but is not necessarily limited to, population, status of planning, and metropolitan area transportation needs.
-In addition to the guidelines for the distribution of transportation planning funds contained in U.S.C.
-Title 23, Title 49 of the Code of Federal Regulations details the nature and distribution formulas for transit planning funds.
+In addition to the guidelines for the distribution of transportation planning funds contained in Title 23 U.S.C. and Title 49 of the Code of Federal Regulations (C.F.R.) details the nature and distribution formulas for transit planning funds.